Last updated on February 11th, 2026 at 12:49 pm

 Powder coat

-Powder coat is a dry microplastic powder applied to parts using a thermostatic process.
-Available in a broad range of textures and more than 6,500 colors, powder coat is also prized for the efficiency of its application method.
+Powder coating is a dry powder finish applied using an electrostatic process and then cured under heat to form a durable coating.
+Available in a broad range of textures and more than 6,500 colors, powder coating offers excellent corrosion resistance, color flexibility, and efficient application for production runs.

-In addition to powder coating and anodizing, several other finishing methods can be considered as alternatives to e-coating and black oxide treatments, each offering unique benefits depending on the application:
+In addition to powder coating and anodizing, other finishing methods may be considered depending on material type, corrosion requirements, and appearance:

 1. Zinc Plating